Toddler Tech Talk

 - •Focus: Problem-solving and emotional intelligence through character-driven storytelling.

-While this app has a subscription model, the free "Number Train" is a fan favorite.
+While LEGO DUPLO WORLD has a subscription model, the free "Number Train" is a fan favorite.
 It’s an open-ended "digital toy" that encourages toddlers to build and explore at their own pace.

 - •Key Feature: 3D "virtual bricks" that feel remarkably like the physical toys.